getsops/sops/README.rst

-Given this configuration, we can create a new encrypted file like we normally would, and optionally provide the `--shamir-secret-sharing-threshold` command line flag if we want to override the default threshold. `sops` will then split the data key into the proper number of parts and encrypt each fragment with the master keys found in each group.
+Given this configuration, we can create a new encrypted file like we normally would, and optionally provide the `--shamir-secret-sharing-threshold` command line flag if we want to override the default threshold. `sops` will then split the data key into three parts (from the number of key groups) and encrypt each fragment with the master keys found in each group.

 For example: